Tennessee Workers Reject Union At Volkswagen Plant — Again

 The visit took some observers aback.

 "It's not unusual for governors and U.S. Senators to vociferously oppose unions in private companies," Daniel Cornfield, a labor expert at Vanderbilt University, told NPR.
-"What is unusual is this governor went inside the plant and directly talk to the workers."
+"What is unusual is this governor went inside the plant and directly talked to the workers."

 The governor's visit and the onslaught of ad campaigns around the vote added to debates on the shop floor that may still be lingering after the vote.